cheollie/pengage/README.md

 - private accounts - for user privacy
 - is a progressive web app - can work just like an app

-**future features:**
-- event approval
-- proximity attendance system - using bluetooth
-- filter, sort, search for events
-- calendar view for events
-- notifs
-- referral - to increase userbase
-- markdown support
-- themes
-- private leaderboard
-- partnership with local business for prizes (especially food)
-- cute win screens - to increase chances to share on social media also increasing userbase

 ## installation
 After cloning this repository, make sure you have Python installed.
 Then, install the requirements, prepare the database, and lastly, run the server.
 ```